timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 issues for the CA, provided that the service is restored before their manifest and CRL become stale.
-This may be acceptable to the CA operator; however, because connecting to many distinct publication points can negatively impact RP workload, it is RECOMMENDED that these CAs instead use a publication service provided by their RIR or NIR.
+This may be acceptable to the CA operator; however, because connecting to many distinct publication points can negatively impact RP workload, it is recommended that these CAs instead use a publication service provided by their RIR or NIR.

 ## Limit Notification File Size